pa-t/replicate-inpainting/README.md

 ```

-For now the prompts are stored in a dict in the `main()` method in `main.py` where the key is the image file name and the value is the prompt, eventually read this in from elsewhere
+For now the prompts are stored in a dict in the `__init__()` method in `replicate_inpaint.py` where the key is the image file name and the value is the prompt, eventually read this in from elsewhere